RayCulp/XSLT-to-sort-Quicktext-XML/README.md

 This XSLT file is an attempt to solve that problem using a workaround.
 You can export your templates as XML, sort them using this XSLT, and then re-import them back into the extension.

 Disclaimer: I'm not an expert for XSLT, so there are probably more elegant ways to code this.
 It gets the job done for me, but I can't guarantee it will work for you.
+This process does NOT sort the order of the categories or folders that contain the templates.
+It only sorts the order of the templates within those categories.

 ## How to use this XSLT file on Windows
 1. Download msxsl.exe from https://www.microsoft.com/en-us/download/details.aspx?id=21714